 - Congenital or acquired long QT syndromes, QT interval >450 ms

 - Bronchial asthma or related bronchospastic conditions

 Warnings and Precautions

 Sotalol can cause serious ventricular arrhythmias, primarily Torsade de Pointes (TdP) type ventricular tachycardia, a polymorphic ventricular tachycardia associated with QTc prolongation.
 QTc prolongation is directly related to the concentration of sotalol.
-Factors such as reduced creatinine clearance, gender (female) and larger doses increase the risk of TdP.
+Factors such as reduced creatinine clearance, gender (female) and higher dose, bradycardia, history of sustained VT/VF, atrial fibrillation with sinus node dysfunction, heart failure increase the risk of TdP.
 The risk of TdP can be reduced by adjustment of the sotalol dose according to creatinine clearance and by monitoring the ECG for excessive increases in QTc.

 Sick Sinus Syndrome

 In general, sotalol is not recommended in patients with sick sinus syndrome associated with symptomatic arrhythmias, because it may cause sinus bradycardia, sinus pauses, or sinus arrest.
-In patients with AFIB and sinus node dysfunction, sotalol increases the risk of Torsade de Pointes, especially after cardioversion.
 Sotalol augments bradycardia and QTc prolongation following cardioversion.
 Patients with AFIB/AFL associated with the sick sinus syndrome may be treated with sotalol if they have an implanted pacemaker for control of bradycardia symptoms.

 While taking beta-blockers, patients with a history of anaphylactic reaction to a variety of allergens may have a more severe reaction on repeated challenge, either accidental, diagnostic, or therapeutic.
 Such patients may be unresponsive to the usual doses of epinephrine used to treat the allergic reaction.